Installing and Configuring containerd as a Kubernetes Container Runtime

 SystemdCgroup = true

-If you like, you can use sed to swap it out in the file without having to edit the file manually.
+If you like, you can use sed to swap it out in the file without editing it manually.

 sudo sed -i 's/ SystemdCgroup = false/ SystemdCgroup = true/' /etc/containerd/config.toml